ray-project/ray/doc/source/cluster/ray-client.rst

 Connection through the Ingress
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you encounter the following error message when connecting to the ``Ray Cluster`` through ``Ingress`` then it may be caused the Ingress configuration.
+If you encounter the following error message when connecting to the ``Ray Cluster`` using an ``Ingress``,  it may be caused by the Ingress's configuration.

 ..
 .. code-block:: python